leblancr/flask_react_and_postgres/README.md

 Postgres:
 /run/postgresql:5432 - no response
 rc-service postgresql status

+Dbeaver:
+database doesn't show after restore from backup.sql:
+Need to create a new database connection and call it baby-tracker with rich creds.

 ImportError: cannot import name 'MethodViewType' from 'flask.views' reinstalled with  python -m pip install pgadmin4, make sure in venv